Aegon Transamerica Foundation

 The Aegon Transamerica Foundation has several distinctive characteristics that applicants should understand:

 Focus on Empowerment: The Foundation's dual focus on financial empowerment and social empowerment should be reflected in proposals.
-Programs that build financial literacy, increase access to essential services, enhance community capabilities, or broaden opportunities align well with the Foundation's strategic priorities.
+Programmes that build financial literacy, increase access to essential services, enhance community capabilities, or broaden opportunities align well with the Foundation's strategic priorities.

-Scalability and Reach: The Foundation has supported both large initiatives (grants up to $2.2 million) and smaller programs (grants as low as $25).
+Scalability and Reach: The Foundation has supported both large initiatives (grants up to $2.2 million) and smaller programmes (grants as low as $25).
 Be realistic about the scale of your request and clearly justify how the funding will be used.

-Long-term Community Building: The Foundation's recent grants show support for both emergency response (bridge collapse relief) and long-term capacity building (HBCU actuarial science programs, first-generation student support).
+Long-term Community Building: The Foundation's recent grants show support for both emergency response (bridge collapse relief) and long-term capacity building (HBCU actuarial science programmes, first-generation student support).
 Proposals should demonstrate either immediate community need or sustainable long-term impact.

 Key Takeaways for Grant Writers